blabbermouth36/PoP/README.md

 ### (d) Installation and execution details:-
       1. Run Remix IDE on the browser.
-      2. Write the smart contract in solidity.
+      2. Write the smart contract in solidity with the file extension as .sol
-      3. Compile and run the smart contract using JavaScript VM environment provided by the IDE.
+      3. Compile and run the smart contract, Midterm.sol, using JavaScript VM environment provided by the IDE.
+      4. The smart contract can be tested by writing unit test cases in the file test.sol
-      4. Set gas limit and gas price for the contract and deploy the contract with X amounts of ether attached.
+      5. Set gas limit and gas price for the contract and deploy the contract with X amounts of ether attached.

 ### (f) Member Contribution:-
-      1. Aaradhya Mehta:-
+      1. Aaradhya Mehta:- Requirement gathering and research about PoP protocol, Documentation
-      2. Ankit Luthra:-
+      2. Ankit Luthra:- Coding the smart contract and test cases
-      3. Apurva Nanajkar:-
+      3. Apurva Nanajkar:- Coding the smart contract and test cases

 ### (e) References:-
       1. https://solidity.readthedocs.io/en/v0.4.24/introduction-to-smart-contracts.html